runtimeverification/michelson-semantics/michelson.md

   rule { Is:DataList }    => Is      [structural]
 ```

-For now, annotations are ignored.
+For now, we ignore annotations.

 ```k
   syntax Instruction ::= #HandleAnnotations(AnnotationList)